 2. Tekonsha 90195 P3 Electronic Brake Control

 Customization options and setting storage are what makes Tekonsha 90195 P3 Electronic Brake Control the best in its class.
 It has as much as five setting storage capacity.
 Also, select drivers can also save their preferences for trailer pulling up to 4 axles.
-Its current price range of $123.07 makes it suitable for all those buyers who are in search of real value for money.
+Its current price range of just under $125 makes it suitable for all those buyers who are in search of real value for money.

 - The installation process is extremely easy in this case.